This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 With Fez in the background, our custom Morocco tour serpents its way up into the shade of cedar forests.
 Our trip takes us first through Ifrane, the ‘Switzerland of Morocco’, quite popular during the snow season when it becomes Morocco’s prime ski resort.
 Prettier walks are to be had in the foothills of the next town, Azrou.
 Country lanes wind through pine forest and lush villages.
 Hard to believe that tonight you'll be treading desert dunes...
 The dense forest is also home to the Barbary macaque, almost domesticated now and the 800- year old Gouraud’s cedar.
 On the other side of the Middle Atlas, the countryside is pigmented by apricots, walnuts and plum trees and pictures of rural Berber life as we approach Midelt.

 A few hours later, our Morocco trip arrives in Erfoud and the change in landscape is sharp - Sahara is not far now.
 Given the time we will visit the ancient Jewish district and the Musee des Oasis.
 Reach the kasbah by the dunes and trade the 4x4 for camels.
 The camel ride is swift and the transfer can also be made by 4x4.
 Shortly after, while the staff are busy unloading your luggage, try to find the highest dune and reach the top.
 For as far as you can see, there is nothing but sand, an ocean of it as set to conquer everything that stands in its way.
 And while the sun sets, there is nowhere else you would rather be.
 Dinner and accommodation in a private tent in a camp in the dunes.
 Here, you have the choice between a basic tent with toilets/ bathroom outside or a comfort tent/ luxury tent with en suite bathroom and toilets.
-If possible, we recommend adding an extra day in the dunes.
+If possible, we recommend adding an extra day in the dunes, especially more so during winter time, when days are short.
 Have tea with the nomads, visit the old mines, pick up fossils, discover the rock engravings or dinosaur sites or quad bike in the dunes.

 Day 5: Erg Chebbi - Tinejdad - Todra Gorges - Tinerir - Dades/ Skoura ( 4-5 hour drive).